brycewray/hugo-site/content/posts/2022/05/using-dart-sass-hugo-nitty-gritty.md

 {{< /highlight >}}
 This will return either `bash` or `zsh`.

-3. Use your preferred terminal-level text editor to open the appropriate file---either `/Users/JohnDoe/.bashrc` or `/Users/JohnDoe/.zshrc`---and add the following lines:
+3. Use your preferred terminal-level text editor to open the appropriate file --- either `/Users/JohnDoe/.bashrc` or `/Users/JohnDoe/.zshrc` --- and add the following lines:
 {{< highlight bash "linenos=false" >}}
 export PATH="$HOME/bin:$PATH"
 export PATH="$HOME/bin/sass_embedded:$PATH"